-19. A stocktake of the regional regulations and directives applicable to L-category vehicles as well as UN Regulations Nos.
-40, 47, 68, 83, 85, 101, UN GTR No. 2 and the work in progress regarding WLTP has been a first step on which the group based its work.
-Further consultation of developing regional/country specific legislation will be done to ensure coherence and meeting the needs of the Contracting Parties to the 1958 and 1998 Agreements.
+17. A stocktake of the regional regulations and directives applicable to L-category vehicles as well as UN Regulations Nos.
+40, 47, 68, 83, 85, 101, UN GTR No. 2 and the work in progress regarding the world harmonised test protocol for light duty vehicles (WLTP) has been a first step on which the group based its work.
+Further consultation of developing regional /country specific legislation will be done to ensure coherence and meeting the needs of the Contracting Parties to the 1958 and 1998 Agreements.